 Shaw (Watha T. Daniel) Neighborhood Library

-Inspired by the activism of the Poor People’s Campaign in 1968, which brought over 50,000 protestors to D.C. to demand an end to poverty, the DC Public Library is creating displays of posters by four local activist artists who use art as a tool for resistance and social justice: Nando Álvarez, Adrienne Gaither, and Monolith and Justin Poppe (co-founders of the 411 Collective).
+Inspired by the activism of the Poor People’s Campaign in 1968, which brought over 50,000 protestors to D.C. to demand an end to poverty, the DC Public Library created displays of posters by four local activist artists who use art as a tool for resistance and social justice: Nando Álvarez, Adrienne Gaither, Monolith and Justin Poppe (Co-Founders of the 411 Collective).

 Funk Powered Dance Preview

-While Funk Parade features close to 100 local bands during one days it also features dancers, dance collectives and troupes from throughout the city.
-This evening we take a trip through time and across cultures to experience a little piece of the vast array of dance performances you can experience at the 2018 Festival.
-Join us for amazing performances from Soka Tribe and Urban Artistry .
+While Funk Parade features close to 100 local artists and bands during, it also features dancers, dance collectives and troupes from throughout the city.
+That evening we took a trip through time and across cultures to preview a little piece of the vast array of dance performances the public would experience live at the 2018 Festival.
+These amazing performances were delivered by Soka Tribe and Urban Artistry.

-Politics, History, and Culture of Funk in DC
+Politics, History & The Culture of Funk in DC

 Thurgood Marshall Center

-The panel includes prominent members of D.C.’s funk and go-go music scenes, educators, activists, and curators.
-Panelists will discuss a wide range of topics, including the history of U Street and the significance of funk and go-go in D.C. culture.
-We invite all people to take part in this insightful lead-up to the fifth annual Funk Parade.
+The panel included prominent members of D.C.’s funk and go-go music scenes, educators, activists, and curators.
+The panelists discussed a wide range of topics, including the history of U. Street and the significance of funk and go-go in D.C. culture.
+We invited all in attendance to take part in the insightful lead-up to the 5th Annual Funk Parade.

 Fashion as Soft Power

 From James Brown’s “Black and Proud” 1968 decision to abandon his signature conk for natural hair to Kiran Gandhi’s decision to “free bleed” at the 2015 London Marathon, fashion, music, and politics have always made powerful statements on the condition of humankind.
-A panel of experts will explore examples of mainstream and grassroots movements influenced by musical artists who express political views through personal style.
+A panel of experts explored examples of mainstream and grassroots movements influenced by musical artists who expressed political views through their personal style.

 a Reflection on Decades Past